Subterranean (EP)

-Subterranean is the first EP by Swedish Melodic death metal band In Flames, released in 1995.
+Subterranean is the first EP by Swedish heavy metal band In Flames, released in 1995.
 It was remastered and re-released in 2003 by Regain Records and reissued again in 2014, featuring additional tracks.
 The song "The Inborn Lifeless" is also featured on the album The Jester Race, but with a different name ("Dead God in Me"), different lyrics, an alternate ending, and a different solo.
 Although drummer Daniel Erlandsson is pictured with the band through certain parts of the EP, he was only a guest, and did not perform on all of the recording.